 Knowing how to clean a coffee maker without vinegar is very important.
 While drinking coffee, we feel the change in flavor.
 This might be because we do not clean the coffee maker regularly.
-When we do not clean the coffee maker regularly, it results in the buildup of coffee residue and mineral deposits from the water.
+Not cleaning the coffee maker regularly results in the buildup of coffee residue and mineral deposits in the water.

 The mineral deposits inside the machine, called scaling, can affect the coffee’s flavor and clog the coffee maker’s components.
 Unfortunately, it also affects the efficiency of the coffee machine, and you might also notice the increasingly bitter taste of the coffee.